thiblahute/meson-website/Compiler-properties.md

 This will put the size of <tt>wchar_t</tt> as reported by sizeof into variable <tt>wcharsize</tt>.
 The keyword argument <tt>prefix</tt> is optional.
 If specified its contents is put at the top of the source file.
 This argument is typically used for setting <tt>#include</tt> directives in configuration files.

+In older versions (<= 0.30) meson would error out if the size could not be determined.
+Since version 0.31 it returns -1 if the size could not be determined.

 Does a function exist?
 ==